Medical Tests Every Woman Needs to Be Healthy for Life

 This is the decade to take a hard look at family history.
 Take colon cancer for example: While colonoscopies are not recommended until age 50, if you have a parent or sibling who had the disease, or had precancerous or cancerous polyps removed, “You should get screened 10 years younger than that relative was when he or she was diagnosed,” says Dr. Simpler.
 So if your mom had colon cancer at 55, schedule a test for yourself when you're 45.

-The American Cancer Society had recommended that you begin annual breast-cancer screening at age 40 — younger if you have risk factors such as family history, — the U.S. Preventive Services Task Force came out with a world-rocking shift in 2009 when it stated that routine screening need not begin until age 50.
+The American Cancer Society had recommended that you begin annual breast-cancer screening at age 40, but the U.S. Preventive Services Task Force came out with a new stance in 2009 when it stated that routine screening need not begin until 50.
+They felt the risks of a decade of annual screenings outweighed the benefits.

 If you already wear glasses, see your ophthalmologist to discuss whether you should have separate reading glasses or a bifocal prescription.
 Otherwise, just grab a pair of magnifying readers from the drug store.